 Our vegan takes on classic desserts like chocolate mousse and truffles are easy to make yet are gourmet in flavor.
-Whether you decide to dine out or make a meal at home, these delicious vegan Valentine’s Day recipes are the perfect way to end your evening.
+Whether you decide to dine out or make a meal at home, these delicious vegan Valentine’s Day dessert recipes are the perfect way to end your evening.

 1. Avocado Chocolate Mousse

 Avocado gives this gorgeous chocolate mousse a luxurious, decadent texture that anyone would find difficult to resist.
 The sprinkling of fresh pomegranate seeds and dark chocolate shavings which crown this silky smooth mousse take this treat to the next level.
 As far as stunning no-bake desserts go, this avocado chocolate mousse will leave your date praising your kitchen prowess.

 Servings: 2 / Prep time: 15 min / Refrigerate time: 30 min